Students in Distress: Student Mental Health and Today's College Teaching

 Registration is free, but advanced registration is required.
+Deadline to sign up is May 5.
 Lunch will be provided for the first 50 registrants.
 To register, email Brandon Cline, Program Coordinator ( ), indicating meat, vegan or vegetarian dietary preferences.

 Div School Assignment Design Workshop: Creating Assignments that Teach and Motivate Your Students

 Thursday, May 15 from 9:30-12:00 PM, Marty Center Seminar Room (Swift Hall 2nd floor)

 Assignments are not busywork or simply something to grade, but powerful instruments of teaching and learning.
 In this workshop, you will learn how to create assignments that motivate your students, align with the learning aims of the course, and structure and support student learning in an integrated way.
 This will be an intimate, hands-on workshop in which participants will create and actively share feedback on assignments for religious studies courses.
 Inspiring and helpful discussion is guaranteed!
 Participation is limited, and advanced registration is required.
 To register, email Brandon Cline at .
 Deadline to register is Friday, May 9.
 Facilitated by Brandon Cline, Craft of Teaching Program Coordinator and a senior Teaching Consultant at the Center for Teaching and Learning.

 Teaching Philosophy of Religions: A Conversation with Prof. Brook Ziporyn

 Wednesday, May 28 from 4:30-6:00 PM in Swift 201

 Join the Philosophy of Religions Club for a conversation with new faculty member Prof. Brook Ziporyn on the peculiarities and challenges of teaching Philosophy of Religions.
 Snacks and drinks will be provided.